Bridging gaps right from the start.

 Notable contributions include $1 million in seed funding from SDG&E, a $1.5 million matching gift from the Hervey Family, and an $8 million gift from philanthropist MacKenzie Scott – the single largest individual contribution.
 In total, the fund receives over 3,700 generous donations.

 The response fund serves as a model for the 2024 San Diego Flood Response Fund, a philanthropic effort to raise and deploy funds to nonprofits serving southeastern San Diego communities that needed assistance after a “1,000-year storm” hit San Diego.
-The collective effort results in $1.4 million raised and granted 16,795 services provided to flood survivors.
+The collective effort results in $1.4 million raised and granted, providing 16,795 services provided to flood survivors.

 Read more